 Moving to a new home is a huge milestone for anyone at any age, but it can be particularly unnerving for children.
 Children regard their physical home as a stable foundation in their lives—and the loss of that foundation can be distressing and even traumatic unless handled with understanding and compassion.

-There’s a good chance that, at first, your kids might resist the very concept of moving, but instead of getting upset, it’s important for you to try to see it their way so that you can help them cope with their concerns.
+There’s a good chance that, at first, your kids might resist the very concept of moving, but instead of getting upset, you need to try to see it their way so that you can help them cope with their concerns.
 News of a move might make your children feel that they have no control over things.
 It also might give them a feeling that nothing in their world is stable anymore.
-The disruption to their school routine can also be difficult— let’s face it no one wants to be the “new kid” at a new school.
+The disruption to their school routine can also be difficult— let’s face it, no one wants to be the “new kid” at a new school.

 Fortunately, you can do something about it.
 Here are six ways to help your child to cope with the move.

 Create A Moving Adventure BagCreate A Moving Adventure Bag

 Create a special bag that includes a couple of favorite toys, their favorite book, a blanket, snacks, and other comfort items.
 This will be their “room-in-a-bag” that stays with them even as their old room gets packed up before their new room is assembled.

 Other things in life may be changing, but these items and easy access will be a much-needed constant.
 It’s a helpful transitional tool.